Avik9/PBX-telephone-system/README.md

 files in the `include` directory.
 In the interests of brevity and avoiding redundancy, those specifications are not reproduced in this document.
-Nevertheless, the information they contain is very important, and constitutes the authoritative specification of what you are to implement.
+Nevertheless, the information they contain is very important, and constitutes the authoritative specification of what needs to be implemented.

 ## The PBX Server: Overview